GrahamArden/notes/macos/README.md

 ### MacOs stuff

 I have a MacBook which I bought in 2017.
-I'm not proud of this 😊 (I'm also not prous of using emoji).
+I'm not proud of this 😊 (I'm also not proud of using emoji).

 I prefer using Linux but MacOS is ok ....ish